ubco-db/EmbedDB-Desktop/docs/fileInterface.md

 ## Examples

-For a full code example see [embedDB.h](../src/embedDB/embedDB.h) for the definition of `embeddbFileInterface` struct and [utilityFunctions.c](../src/embedDB/utilityFunctions.c) for implementations of the interface.
+For a full code example see [embedDB.h](../src/embedDB/embedDB.h) for the definition of `embedDBFileInterface` struct and [utilityFunctions.c](../src/embedDB/utilityFunctions.c) for implementations of the interface.

 Below is a step-by-step for two differnet storage devices.